gustybear/website_academic/content/teaching/course_ee693e_2020_fall/index.md

 ***
 ## Acknowledgement
-This course is developed with the supports of University of Hawaii at Manoa Coronavirus Aid, Relief and Economic Security (CARES) grant, NSF grants CNS-1948568, DGE-1662487, and the materials provided by ACM WiSec 2020.
+This course is developed with the materials provided by ACM WiSec 2020, and the supports of University of Hawaii at Manoa Coronavirus Aid, Relief and Economic Security (CARES) grant, NSF grants DGE-1662487, CNS-1948568.

 ***
 ## Textbook